Skip to content

 What's the ROI of business automation for small businesses?

 Most single-workflow automations pay back in 4 to 10 weeks.
-A process costing $5,000/year in staff time pays off a $4,999 build in under 6 months.
+A process costing $5,000/year in staff time pays off a custom build in under 6 months.
 After that, it is pure margin.

 Can I automate my business without coding?